 Free first checked bag.
 You and a companion on your ticket will get a free first checked bag free on all United flights.
 That can save up to $50 per person roundtrip.

-Annual fee.
-It’s a $0 introductory annual fee the first year, but then it goes up to $95.
+Annual fee. $0 introductory annual fee for the first year, then $95

 Few category bonuses.
 Actually, only one – 2x miles on United purchases.
 Everything else earns a basic 1 mile per dollar spent.